 Sick of isolation?
 Oh boy, do we hear ya.
 We’ve missed having guests in our hostels this past year-plus just as much as we know you’ve missed being able to hit the open road.
 That’s why we’re so excited that HI USA hostels across the country are back open.
 But what will staying at one of them even look like?
 Will it be safe?
 Clean?
 Can you still use hostels’ shared spaces, like kitchens and dorm rooms?

-The short answer is, staying at a hostel will look a little different in 2021.
+The short answer is, staying at a hostel looks a little different these days.
 But we’re doing everything we can to make sure you can enjoy all the best parts of hostelling while still staying safe.
 For answers to all your questions about how we’re doing that, and what the hostel experience will be like for a while, read on.

 Are all hostels open again?

 Most of our larger hostels in cities from coast to coast have reopened.
 A handful of our smaller, coastal hostels in Northern California and Cape Cod are operating this year on a vacation-rental or group-stay basis only.
 And sadly, we’ve had to close some of our smaller hostels across the country permanently.
 To see if the hostel you’re interested in booking is currently open and how you can reserve, please check that hostel’s page on hiusa.org.
 Since local regulations across the country may change, we also urge you to research what kinds of local activities and sights are likely to be open during your stay.